 - Make sure the path from the bed to the bathroom is clear.

 Outside of the home, though, things can get a little dicey as there are a lot of things that are simply beyond your control.
-And it’s for that reason that we recommend the Moore Balance Shoe.
+And it’s for that reason that we recommend the Apex Balance Shoe.

-The Moore Balance Shoe
+The Apex Balance Shoe

 We understand that falls and the loss of independence they can bring are devastating.
 That’s why we set out to develop a shoe that can help mitigate the risks of falls, because helping others live active, healthy lives is a responsibility that we take seriously.

-What we came up with was the Moore Balance Shoe.
+What we came up with was the Apex Balance Shoe.
 We started with a slip-resistant ole that exceeds industry standards for slip resistance, sculpted the outer sole to be smooth and with an angled toe for added trip avoidance, added a textured insole for sensory feedback that also provides support, and finished with a low-profile heel for maximum postural stability.

 They’re good.
 How good?
 They’re so good they come with their own medical references.